Zsuzsanna Gulácsi: Career

-Gulácsi went to the United States in 1990 in pursuit of a postgraduate education in Central Eurasian Studies and Art History and studied at Indiana University Bloomington.
-She received a double major PhD degree in 1998.
+With a background in historical ethnography and Turkology, Gulácsi pursued a postgraduate education in Central Eurasian Studies and Art History, receiving a double major PhD degree in these fields in 1998 from Indiana University Bloomington.
 From 1999 to 2003, she taught history of Central Asian art at Sophia University in Tokyo, Japan.
-Then she joined the faculty of the Department of Humanities, Arts, and Religion at NAU in 2003.
-She has also published a number of articles and books.
+She then joined the faculty of the Department of Humanities, Arts, and Religion at NAU in 2003.
+She has published a number of articles and books.
 She was awarded the Guggenheim Fellowship for Humanities in 2016.
 In 2017, she was invited by Frantz Grenet as a guest lecturer at Collège de France.